PowerShell/PSReadLine/docs/Set-PSReadLineOption.md

 Accept wildcard characters: false
 ```

-### -PredictionStyle
+### -PredictionSource

-Specifies how PSReadLine should render the predictive suggestions.
+Specifies the source for PSReadLine to get predictive suggestions.

 Valid values are:

--- None: disable the predictive suggestion feature
+-- None: disable the predictive suggestion feature.

--- Concise: render the predictive suggestion in a concise view
+-- History: get predictive suggestions from history only.

 ```yaml
 Type: PredictionStyle